 - You are asked to pay high fees in advance;

-- Your request for a company name, mailing address or phone number is refused;
+- Your request for a company name, mailing address, or phone number is refused;

-- You are asked to sign paperwork giving the third-party company “Power of Attorney” or legal authority to negotiate on your behalf and you’re told not to contact your servicer after you
+- You are asked to sign paperwork giving the third-party company “Power of Attorney” or legal authority to negotiate on your behalf and you’re told not to contact your servicer after you complete the paperwork.

 If you’ve already signed a contract, seek advice to learn about your options.
 You can file a complaint with the consumer protection division of your State’s Attorney General.
 At the federal level, the Federal Trade Commission has the authority to act against companies that engage in deceptive or unfair practices.